javidahmed64592/cyber-query-ai/docs/SMG.md

 uv run cyber-query-ai
 ```

-The backend will be available at `http://localhost:8000`.
+The backend will be available at `http://localhost:8000` by default.

 ### Testing, Linting, and Type Checking